PROJECT CONTRIBUTION: REMAKING THE HUMAN BODY RESEARCH PROJECT...

-An opportunity to explore some of the synergies between our projects, which in different ways explore how reproduction, fertility and (non-)reproductive bodies are visualised or, sometimes, become invisible.
-I shared shared some of my work-in-progress with us and the 'Remaking the Human Body' team shared details about their research process and findings.
+I shared some of my work-in-progress with the 'Remaking the Human Body' team shared details about their research process and findings.
+An opportunity to investigate some of the synergies between our projects, which in different ways explore how reproduction, fertility and (non-)reproductive bodies are visualised or, sometimes, become invisible.

 My conversations with the Remaking the Human Body team have been invaluable in my research project.
 As a visual artist, Re.conceive was driven by the invisibility of Infertility within the new wave of maternal visual arts, where, as in society at large, infertility still remains mostly hidden and shrouded in silence.
 My project aims to explore and visually theorise the transformational process of ‘becoming’ a (M)Other, challenging traditional reproduction to reconceive a form of sub-maternal.

 My meetings with Giulia, Josie and Manuela helped thoroughly contextualise my thinking, aiding my understanding of how infertility connects with the broader narrative of reproduction, as well as giving me greater insight into the scientific procedures within embryology and new practices with AI, and drew my focus onto patient interpretation of these new technologies.
 It especially moved my thinking toward the visual and verbal languages used within infertility.